Don't make any more mistakes with your choice of prepositions ❌

 "I made an apple pie"

-If the word starts with a vowel or a silent H, you will use "a l'", so "a" and "l'".
+If the word starts with a vowel or a silent H, you'll use "a l'", so "a" and "l'".

 "I'm cold, I'm going inside."

-You heard me talking about a silent H and an aspirated H, it may seem a bit complex to you, so I'm going to explain to you what the difference is and especially how to tell the difference between a silent H and an aspirated H, because it will help you a lot to choose the right preposition.
+You've heard me talk about a silent H and an aspirated H, which may seem a little complex to you, so I'm going to explain the difference and, above all, how to tell the difference between a silent H and an aspirated H, because it's going to help you choose the right preposition.

-When there is a silent H, it means that we don't need to take it into account.
-It's as if it doesn't exist.
+When there's a silent H, it means we don't need to take it into account.
+It's as if it didn't exist.
 It's as if the word starts with the vowel.

-This is the case, for example, with the words "hotel" or "man".
+This is the case, for example, with the words "l'hôtel" and "l'homme".

-You pretend that there is no H, so you practice the correct binding as you would if the word started with a vowel.
+You pretend there's no H, so you make the right connection as you would if the word began with a vowel.

 For example, I'll say, "The most beautiful hotels are in Paris."